suhassrivats/Udacity-Data-Structures-and-Algorithms/3_ProblemsVsAlgorithms/explanation_6_UnsortedIntegerArray.md

 **Approach:**

 Initially assume that `min` and `max` values are the first element of the array.
-Iteratively check if the current element is greater/lesser than min/max values.
-Update min and max values accordingly.
-Return min, max values in a tuple format.
+Use linear search algorithm to check if the current element is greater/lesser than min/max values.
+Update them accordingly and return (min, max) values in a tuple format.